DataSQRL/Acorn/TOOLS_CONFIG.md

 ## Special Functions

-Acorn Agent defines the following special functions which are used internally for message persistence and not passed to the LLM:
+Acorn Agent defines the following special functions which are used internally against a GraphQL API for message persistence and not passed to the LLM:

 * `InternalSaveChatMessage`: The API query to store a chat message.
 This is used to persist the chat history in the API for future retrieval and/or analysis.
 A chat message has the following fields:
   * `role`: the role of the message